 This randomised controlled trial (RCT) compares two methods of insulin delivery in children from 10 to 16.9 years of age at diagnosis of type 1 diabetes.
 During run-in period and control intervention when standard multiple daily injection (MDI) therapy will be applied, CE-marked insulin pens will be used as per usual clinical practice.
 For participants randomised to closed loop intervention, insulin will be applied by an investigational closed loop medical device, see sections 4.5. and 8.4.
 During run-in and both interventions, rapid acting insulin analogues will be used (insulin aspart, insulin lispro, insulin glulisine or similar or ultra-rapid insulin analogue).
-When applying MDI, long acting insulin analogues will be used (insulin glargine, insulin detemir or smilar) as described in section 13.1.
+When applying MDI, long acting insulin analogues will be used (insulin section 13.1.